jhackett1/parcel-ssr-starter-kit/readme.md

 2. Set up reach-router and a pattern for loading initial data on the server
 3. Set up styled components with a server-rendered
 4. Head management with helmet
 5. Better solution than `npm run dev:server`?
+A proxy with the parcel API perhaps
 6. One-click deploys to Heroku and Netlify
 7. Jest support